Facilities and Resources

 - study analog and digital electronics

-Located on the roof of Pfahler Hall, Marstellar Observatory houses two modern telescopes with tracking and astrophotography capabilities.
+Located on the roof of Pfahler Hall, Marsteller Observatory houses two modern telescopes with tracking and astrophotography capabilities.
 Students use these telescopes in astronomy and astrophysics courses.
 There are also observing nights open to campus.

 The department is home to a 256-core supercomputer funded by the National Science Foundation.
 Students pursue research in atomic and nuclear physics on the machine.
 Recent work includes simulations of particle detectors and models of many atom quantum mechanical interactions.